 JOSEPHBURG ROAD NORTH INDUSTRIAL AREA STRUCTURE

 PLAN

 Area (ha.) % of GDA

 Gross Area 590.3

 Existing Roadways and Widening (RR 221, Hwy 15) 9.2

 Hwy 15 / Rge Rd 220 Interchange Right-of-Way 15.5

 Pipeline & Utility Rights-of-Way 27.3

 Public Utility Lot (Drainage Channel) 5.4

 Gross Developable Area 532.9 100%

 Stormwater Management Facilities 32.4 6.1%

 Industrial Collector Roadways 34.0 6.4%

 Municipal Reserve

 NE Treed Area 13.6 2.6%

 Net Developable Area 452.9 85.0%

-(areas below are inclusive of future local industrial roads which will I be determined through ( Outline Plans)
+(areas below are inclusive of future local industrial roads which will be e determined through Outline Plans)

 Medium Industrial 389.9 73.2%

 Medium Industrial - Highway 15 Vicinity Overlay 63.0 11.8%

 Area is approximate.
 Exact area and extent of land required for the interchange to be determined in conjunction with Alberta Transportation, Strathcona County and the City of Fort Saskatchewan prior to approval of an Outline Plan for the adjacent lands.

-Exact MR area to be confirmed at time of detailed Outline Plan su provided as cash-in lieu, unless the City determines through the Out required.
+Exact MR area to be confirmed at time of detailed Outline Plan submission.
+Balance of MR owing to be provided as